CosmoStat/rca/README.md

 # return PSF model at positions of interest
 psfs = rca_fitter.estimate_psf(galaxy_positions)
 ```
-A complete list of the parameters for `RCA` and its `fit` method can be found in [the documentation](https://morganschmitz.github.io/rca/rca.html#module-rca).
+A complete list of the parameters for `RCA` and its `fit` and `estimate_psf` methods can be found in [the documentation](https://morganschmitz.github.io/rca/rca.html#module-rca).
 The main ones to take into account are:

   - RCA initialization:
     - `n_comp`, the number of eigenPSFs to learn ("r" in the papers)